 Insurance valuation options are not simple to understand quickly, so please ask as many questions as you need to before deciding.
-There are four types of valuation coverage for shipments that are loaded by a local moving agent (and the shipment is professionally inventoried); self-loaded customer shipments are only eligible for option 2 below:
+There are three types of valuation coverage for shipments that are loaded by a local moving agent (and the shipment is professionally inventoried); self-loaded customer shipments are only eligible for option 2 below:

 1. Default Valuation (no purchased coverage; $0.60/lb payout)